 \section{Introduction}

-In this note, we discuss several different definitions of an extended $1$-perfect bitrade in Hamming graphs $H(n,q)$, $q>2$, prove their equivalence, and prove the nonexistence of extended $1$-perfect bitrades for odd $n$, generalizing some of the results of~\cite{Bespalov:ext} on the nonexistence of extended $1$-perfect codes.
+In this note, we discuss several different definitions of an extended $1$-perfect bitrade in Hamming graphs $H(n,q)$, $q>2$, prove their equivalence, prove the nonexistence of extended $1$-perfect bitrades for odd $n$ (generalising some of the results of~\cite{Bespalov:extmds} on the nonexistence of extended $1$-perfect codes), and prove the existence for $q=2^m$, $n=lq+2$.
 As usual, for different combinatorial objects like some classes of codes, designs, orthogonal arrays, etc., bitrades are defined as a generalization of the difference pair $(C_0\backslash C_1, C_1\backslash C_0)$ of two objects $C_0$ and $C_1$ from the initial class.
 The main question is the following: which property of the initial class has to be generalized to form the definition of a bitrade.
-The five definitions of extended $1$-perfect bitrades considered below reflect diferent definitions of an extended $1$-perfect code as \begin{itemize} \item a code whose projection in any direction (puncturing in any coordinate) gives a $1$-perfect code (this definition reflects a traditional meaning of the concept ``extended code''); \item a uniformly packed (in the wide sense \cite{BZZ:1974:UPC}) code, with certain parameters; \item a completely regular code \cite{Neumaier92}, with certain parameters; \item a diameter-$3$ perfect code \cite{AhlAydKha}; \item a distance-$4$ code with certain spectral constraints, namely, the characteristic function of code belongs to the sum of three eigenspaces of $H(n,q)$, with the eigenvalues $(q-1)n$ (the maximum eigenvalue of $H(n,q)$), $q-2$, and $-n$ (the minimum eigenvalue of $H(n,q)$); these spectral restrictions can be also expressed in terms of the components of the dual distance distribution. \end{itemize} We note that our definitions are not in agree with known definition of extended $1$-perfect bitrades in the binary Hamming graph $H(n,2)$.
-The reason is that $H(n,2)$, or $n$-cube, is a bipartite graph, and it is natural to require that the components of the bitrade lie in one of its parts, either even or odd (which also allows to consider bitrades as objects in the halved $n$-cube).
-Relaxing this restriction leads to some degenerate cases, which are not interesting from theoretical point of view.
+The five definitions of extended $1$-perfect bitrades considered below reflect different definitions of an extended $1$-perfect code as \begin{itemize} \item a code whose projection in any direction (puncturing in any coordinate) gives a $1$-perfect code (this definition reflects a traditional meaning of the concept ``extended code''); \item a completely regular code \cite{Neumaier92}, with certain parameters; \item a uniformly packed (in the wide sense \cite{BZZ:1974:UPC}) code, with certain parameters; \item a diameter-$3$ perfect code \cite{AhlAydKha}; \item a distance-$4$ code with certain spectral constraints, namely, the characteristic function of the code belongs to the sum of three eigenspaces of $H(n,q)$, with the eigenvalues $(q-1)n$ (the maximum eigenvalue of $H(n,q)$), $q-2$, and $-n$ (the minimum eigenvalue of $H(n,q)$); these spectral restrictions can be also expressed in terms of the components of the dual distance distribution. \end{itemize} We note that our definitions are not in agree with known definition of extended $1$-perfect bitrades in the binary Hamming graph $H(n,2)$.
+The reason is that $H(n,2)$, the $n$-cube, is a bipartite graph, and it is natural to require that the components of the bitrade lie in one of its parts, either even or odd (which also allows to consider bitrades as objects in the halved $n$-cube).
+Relaxing this restriction leads to some degenerate cases, which are not interesting from a theoretical point of view.
 Of course, $H(n,q)$ can also be considered as a $q$-partite graph, but the parts are not uniquely defined, and we cannot guarantee for an extended $1$-perfect code that it lies in one of them; neither it is natural to require this from a bitrade.